<- / ->

-The display will also include works by “visionary technologists” like Gilberto Zorio or artists who use materials and techniques from industrial manufacturing to reflect on spirit, time, body and memory, as in the case of Maribel Doménech and Gary Hill.
+The display also includes works by “visionary technologists” like Gilberto Zorio or artists who use materials and techniques from industrial manufacturing to reflect on spirit, time, body and memory, as in the case of Maribel Doménech and Gary Hill.

-Furthermore, the exhibition will be accompanied by a display in the IVAM Library which reviews the movements of geometric abstraction that emerged in Spain in the 1960s.
-The display will feature original documents and artists’ sketchbooks from the museum’s documentary archive, forming a survey centred on the First Exhibition of Normative Art, the Antes del Arte group, and the collective that formed around the Centro de Cálculo (computing centre) at Madrid’s Complutense University.
+Furthermore, the exhibition accompany by a display in the IVAM Library which reviews the movements of geometric abstraction that emerged in Spain in the 1960s.
+The display ¡feature original documents and artists’ sketchbooks from the museum’s documentary archive, forming a survey centred on the First Exhibition of Normative Art, the Antes del Arte group, and the collective that formed around the Centro de Cálculo (computing centre) at Madrid’s Complutense University.